First Jewish–Roman War: Economic and social ramifications

 The uprising effectively ended the already limited Jewish autonomy under Rome.
 The social impact was profound, particularly for the classes closely associated with the Temple.
 The aristocracy, including the High Priesthood, who held significant influence and amassed great wealth, collapsed entirely.
 Their fall, along with that of the Sanhedrin, created a leadership vacuum.

 The revolt significantly impacted Judaea's economy, and to a lesser extent, the broader Jewish world.
 The influx of pilgrims concentrated vast wealth in Jerusalem, but its destruction ended this prosperity.
 The Romans confiscated and auctioned the land of Jews who participated in the insurrection, affecting many landowners in Judea proper.
 The date and balsam groves of Jericho and Ein Gedi, along with other "royal lands", were incorporated into Vespasian's estate.
 The countryside was devastated; Josephus reports that all trees around Jerusalem were felled during the siege, leaving the land barren.
-Only a small number of Jews remained in Jerusalem's vicinity, which Pliny the Elder now referred to as the toparchy of Orine, a name that appears to reflect the region's mountainous terrain.
+Only a few Jews remained in Jerusalem's vicinity, which Pliny the Elder now referred to as the toparchy of Orine, a name that appears to reflect the region's mountainous terrain.
 The emperor took control of the area, and the Jews were forced to work it as quasi-tenants.